How To Spring Clean Your Retail Store With This Checklist

 33. Clean your website.
 Any text that is old, vague, or not useful - delete.

 34. Trim down your social media.
 Are you a passionate Candy Crush player?
 Social media games shouldn’t be part of your profile.
-Cut down on your “likes,” “follows,” and apps to just those you get a lot out of.
+Cut down on your “likes,” “follows,” and apps to those you get a lot out of.

 For your Human Resources

-35. Michelle K. Sholund suggested giving employees an evaluation on how they are doing.
+35. Michelle K. Sholund suggested giving employees an evaluation of how they are doing.
 "Look over everything, one on one, and discuss what things they think they did well, what they would like to do over the next few weeks, and discuss raises if they are up for a raise."
 If they aren't up to speed, have that conversation as well.

 36. Take a minute to reflect on what positions are being filled well, which could be better executed, and which ones are no longer needed.
 Consider hiring to ramp up for increased demand.